 High School Equivalency – GED, HiSET

 Note: GED® is the registered trademark of Pearson, however it is often used to refer to the High School Equivalency exam.
-If you are unable to find information relating to GED®, please see references to High School Equivalency.”
-Other available test batteries include the High School Equivalency Test (HiSET) produced by Educational Testing System (ETS).
+If you are unable to find information relating to GED®, please see references to High School Equivalency.
+Another available test battery is the High School Equivalency Test (HiSET) produced by Educational Testing System (ETS).

 For more information about Adult Literacy/High School Equivalency classes call 252 493-7892

 High School Equivalency Test Center: 123 Leslie Building . . .

 - Transitional Studies Walk-in Assessment and ABE/ASE Orientation/Advising Sessions, call 252 493-7892

 - Information for High School Equivalency Test Takers (Sample questions, Understanding your scores, etc.)

 Contact Mary Hopkins at 252-493-7606 or 252-493-7628 for more information.